cticenhour/xpdp1_install_docs/README.md

 ## Contributing

-If you would like to contribute to updates on the install guide, please fork the repository, update your fork, and make a pull request.
+If you would like to contribute to updates on the install guide, please fork the repository, clone your fork, create a branch, make and commit your changes, push your changes back up to GitHub, and make a pull request.